 Especially when end-users need a different type of electrical current than what the energy production technology generates.

-Inverters in the electricity production system helps to convert electric current from DC to AC making it usable for most end-users.
+Inverters in the electricity production system help to convert electric current from DC to AC making it usable for most end-users.

 Therefore, a solar-powered mini-grid serving several households would need an inverter as part of its production system.

-Unlike the mainstream appliances which end-users use, charging of power storage batteries requires a DC power.
+Unlike the mainstream appliances which end-users use, charging power storage batteries requires DC power.